suinplayground/kubernetes-playground/README.md

 # Kubernetes Playground

-This repository contains a collection of examples that demonstrate how to use Crossplane to provision and manage cloud services using Kubernetes-style APIs.
+This repository contains a collection of examples that demonstrate various Kubernetes tools and practices, including Crossplane, Cluster API, Helm, and other cloud-native technologies.

 ## Requirements